Fun things to do with kids in Manchester

 Get inspiration for your next day out in Manchester that's guaranteed fun for all the family, including options for budding scientists, woodland explorers and aspiring artists.

-Looking to entertain kids in Manchester over the summer holidays?
+Looking to entertain kids in Manchester over half term?

 Manchester’s museums, galleries and cultural attractions are creative when it comes to keeping children entertained, with interactive museum trails or buggy-friendly paths connecting kids with nature.
 Whatever your little ones seem most drawn to, our selection of family-friendly venues will inspire adventure and spark curiosity in all ages to ensure that you have a fun day out together.

-Family-friendly days out in Manchester over the summer holidays with a National Art Pass Plus Kids
+Family-friendly days out in Manchester over the school holidays with a National Art Pass Plus Kids

 Science and Industry Museum